 How cool would it be to name your kid after the best book and movie of all time?
 Not only is Matilda an adorable name on its own, but Tilly is definitely unique and Maddie is just too darn cute.

 Matilda comes from the Germanic name Mahthildis, which means “

 strength in battle,” according to Behind the Name.
 2 Phoebe (Bea)

-While Phoebe is unique on its own, who doesn't love the name Bea?
+While Phoebe is unique on its own, who doesn’t love the name Bea?
 Plus, Bea Arthur was one of the best actress/comediennes ever (in my not so humble opinion), and everyone should want to pay homage to that.
-She'd be (BEA) proud.
-Plus,
+She’d be (

 Victoria is such a classic, pretty name, and Vicky and Tori just sound really hip and cool.
 Your kid may not be the next Spice Girl, but at least her name and nicknames will make her fabulous for sure.
 Victoria is also the

 feminine form of the name Victorius and was “born by a 4th century saint and martyr from North Africa,” according to Behind the Name.
 That sounds pretty baller, right?
 4 Margaret (Maggie, Greta, May, Molly)

 Margaret is a classic, and Behind the Name noted that it